aws/aws-rfdk/packages/aws-rfdk/lib/core/README.md

 ---

 _**Note** The Volume must not be partitioned.
-The volume will be mounted to /var/lib/mongo on this instance, and all files on it will be changed to be owned by the mongod user on the instance.._
+The volume will be mounted to /var/lib/mongo on this instance, and all files on it will be changed to be owned by the mongod user on the instance._

 ---